-- First, companies already subject to Parts 1065 and 1068 need to stay abreast of what we are doing in other programs.
+- First, companies already subject to Parts 1065, 1066, and 1068 need to stay abreast of what we are doing in other programs.
 We generally plan to apply the same provisions to everyone, but we will go through a public process to do this for each new category of engines.
 As a result, there may be some changes resulting from discussions on an otherwise unrelated subject. - Second, by relying on single "reference" sections to cover multiple programs, we will necessarily take a consistent approach to these general regulatory provisions.
-Relying on centralized reference sections prevents the risk of making corrections or improvements in one program that don't apply to other programs where that would be the right thing to do, which will be especially helpful for EPA management of multiple emission control programs and for manufacturers involved in making engines for more than one kind of nonroad application. - Third, the standard-setting part will be smaller.
-Many of the older parts with nonroad emission standards are 100 150 pages in the CFR.
-Moving the general provisions into stand-alone parts will allow us to condense the program-specific information in the standard-setting part down to about 50 pages.
+Relying on centralized reference sections prevents the risk of making corrections or improvements in one program that don't apply to other programs where that would be the right thing to do.
+This approach is especially helpful for EPA management of multiple emission control programs and for manufacturers involved in different sectors. - Third, the standard-setting part will be smaller.
+For example, many of the older parts with nonroad emission standards were 100 150 pages in the CFR.
+Moving the general provisions into stand-alone parts condenses the program-specific information in the standard-setting parts for those nonroad programs down to about 50 pages.